Schools

 MOORTVALE SCHOOL

-Alan Harris built the school in about 1940, which was small and unlined so hot in summer and cold in winter.
+Alan Harris built the school in 1938 on land he owned at Kojonup Location 6268 and was opened on the 11th April, which was small and unlined so very hot in summer and very cold in winter.
 Water bag on the left.
-The school was moved twice.
+The school was moved twice to reduce the distance travelled by one family which was 8.5 kilometres.
 The first time was by horses and took six men five days to move and set up.

 MOORTVALE STUDENTS IN 1939